hsulipe/my-notes/Nginx/nginx-as-an-api-gateway.md

 ```
 What I'm supossing it happened is that the nginx is searching for an static file in the directory `/usr/share/nginx/html/api/warehouse`.
 But this is not what I want, I want it to execute some javascript function.
 Having an similar behavior as an AWS API Gateway and an AWS Lambda function integration.

 After searching more on the web.
 I discorvered that under the hood AWS Lambda Functions use Firecracker REST-API to create an microVM with the function's CPU and memory settings.
-[Reference](https://blog.oliverjumpertz.dev/how-aws-lambda-works-under-the-hood)
+[Reference](https://blog.oliverjumpertz.dev/how-aws-lambda-works-under-the-hood).
+This blog also tells me that I need to create a bootstrap code that will be waiting for requests to execute my handler function.